Chocolate Buttercream Frosting Recipe and Tips for the Best Buttercream

 Be sure to check this comprehensive rundown on the many types of buttercream from Serious Eats.
 There’s a whole wide world of buttercreams to try!

-A few cakes to enjoy this Chocolate Buttercream Frosting on:
+More cake recipes to enjoy this Chocolate Buttercream Frosting on:

 - 12 ounces, weight (3 sticks) unsalted butter, room temperature